bitrix24/b24restdocs/api-reference/chat-bots/imbot-update.md

 || **WRONG_REQUEST** | Something went wrong. ||
 |#

-## Event handlers
+## Event Handlers

-If you need to handle events with different handlers, you can specify each handler individually instead of `EVENT_HANDLER`:
+If you need to handle events with different handlers, instead of `EVENT_HANDLER`, you can specify each handler individually:

 ```php
 'EVENT_MESSAGE_ADD' => 'http://www.hazz/chatApi/event.php', // Link to the event handler for sending messages to the chat-bot